nappa85/Rustegram/README.md

 ### Prerequisites

 The main prerequisite is having Rust, and his package manager Cargo, installed.<br/>
-The easyest way to obtain it through your favourite package manager, or following the [official guide](https://www.rust-lang.org/en-US/install.html).<br/>
+The easiest way to obtain it through your favourite package manager, or following the [official guide](https://www.rust-lang.org/en-US/install.html).<br/>
 And, obviously, you'll need [git](https://git-scm.com/) to retrieve the source code.

 ### Installing